TavoGLC/reactRepo/README.md

 # A simple stopwatch app

-A simple responsive stop watch application build with react
+A simple responsive stop watch application build with react.js